 Find the grass that will suit your lifestyle and location.
 Some mixes, like our Green Manure and Cool Season Cover Crop, are great for restoring the soil nutrients in your soil.
 Some, like our Colorado Supreme Turf Grass Mix, are better for heavy foot traffic.
 Native and drought-tolerant grasses are great for creating a sustainable and low-maintenance landscape.
 Make sure to consider your soil type, climate, amount of sun, and intended use when picking a grass mix.

 We have a wide variety of grass mixes that will suit all your needs.

 3. Prepare Your Soil

 Once you’ve chosen your site, use a shovel or a sod cutter to remove the existing plants and grass from the area.
 Remove any debris and rocks you see, till the soil, and fill in any low spots.
 You want your soil to be broken into pebble-sized particles.

 Rake the site to even out the soil and remove small debris.
 Be careful when bringing in new topsoil to make sure it doesn’t contain unwanted weed seeds.

 Optional: You can send a soil sample to your local extension office to have it tested to see if you need any soil amendments.
-As for pH, you generally want to keep the soil between 6.0 and 7.0.
+You can find extension offices near you with the help of this tool from GardeningKnowHow.com.